Ongota language: History of the people

 Oral history of the Ongota tells that they originated from a number of different populations from Dikinte, Maale and Arbore among others.
 During a stay in Maale territory, which today lies at their north, the collection of clans were chased south due to their hunting of Maale livestock.
 They followed the banks of the Weito River until they reached the Arbore, where they were turned away back north and settled where they are today.
 This account differs from that of the Maale, who claim that the Ongota were originally a part of the Maale who migrated and did not return.

+The first European mention of the Ongota people was in the late 1800s, when they were vaguely mentioned in a travel guide.
+The next mention was in the mid 1980s when English linguist Harold Fleming recorded 60 words of the language, which seemed to have little resemblance to nearby languages.
+In 1991 Harold Fleming visited the Ongota, recording a population of 89, of whom only 14 spoke the language.
+He believed the language to be an ancient branch of the Afro-Asiatic linguistic family.
+He said that the people use bows and arrows and avoid guns.
+The men would usually marry outside of the group and the children would often not speak Ongota.

 Classification

 Ongota has features of both Afroasiatic and Nilo-Saharan languages that confuse its classification, and linguists and anthropologists have been unable to clearly trace its linguistic roots so far.
-Savà and Tosco (2007) claim that Ongota's morphology is Ts'amakko and that ~50% of the lexicon can be connected to Ts'amakko roots.
+Savà and Tosco (2007) argue that what little Ongota morphology that has been collected is either Ts'amakko or unique.
 They also report that Aklilu Yilma of Addis Ababa University considers Ongota to be a pidginised creole.
 They state that this "conclusion is strengthened by a local legend stating that Ongota originated from a multiethnic melting pot."
 They further report that Lionel Bender considers Ongota to be Cushitic, Václav Blažek (1991, 2001, and forth.)
-Nilo-Saharan, and Cushiticist Maarten Mous (2003) mentions it as a language isolate.
+Nilo-Saharan, and Cushiticist Maarten Mous mentions it as a language isolate.
 Savà and Tosco (2003, 2007), themselves, believe it to be an East Cushitic language with a Nilo-Saharan substratum—that is, that Ongota speakers shifted to East Cushitic from an earlier Nilo-Saharan language, traces of which still remain.
 Fleming (2006) considers it to be an independent branch of Afroasiatic.
 Bonny Sands (2009) believes Savà and Tosco's proposal to be the most convincing proposal.
 Sava & Tosco (2015) leave it unclassified, possibly an isolate but possibly so affected by superstrate influence that the original affiliation of the language has been obscured.
+Dimmendaal (2011; 2020) considers Ongota a linguistic isolate that underwent heavy influence from neighboring languages, a position that is also shared by Güldemann (2018).

+Phonology

+Additionally, Ongota distinguishes between high and low tone.